Who Can File a Workers' Compensation Claim?

 YouTube Video

-Most Business owners are exempt from their company’s policies unless they opt in.
-Depending on the nature of your business and the role you play in the day-to-day activity of the business it might be a good idea for a business owner to make sure they opt in and include themselves in their business’ workers compensation coverage.
+Most business owners are exempt from their company’s policies unless they opt in.
+Depending on the nature of your business and your role in day-to-day activities, it might be a good idea for business owners to ensure they are included in their business’s workers compensation coverage.

 Independent Contractors

-Even if you are classified as an independent contractor for employment and tax purposes, you could still be considered an employee under New York state law and therefore be able to file for workers compensation benefits for a work related injury or illness.
+A significant area of confusion is the eligibility of independent contractors.
+Even if you are classified as an independent contractor for employment and tax purposes, you might still be considered an employee under New York state law and therefore be eligible for workers compensation benefits for a work-related injury or illness.

-Drivers can file a workers comp claim if they are injured while driving in a ride-share capacity, but drivers for food delivery services such as Uber Eats and DoorDash are not covered.
+New York has a specific test to determine if an independent contractor position can be classified as an employee.
+Simply thinking you are an independent contractor or being told you are doesn’t automatically make it true.
+For instance, Uber or Lyft drivers can file a workers comp claim if injured while driving in a ride-share capacity, but drivers for food delivery services such as Uber Eats and DoorDash are not covered.

 Immigration Status